More than Drilling: 5 Types of Appropriate Water Technology

 When water is available at a shallow depth below the land surface and roads aren’t accessible or don’t exist, skilled technicians can dig a well (less than 100 feet deep) that is lined, capped, and equipped with a hand pump.

 From the surface, the hand-dug well looks just like a drilled well, but underneath is very different.
-This is a primitive form of water access that has been used for generations.
+This is a simpler form of water access that has been used for generations.
+However, modern technology continues to greater better, more reliable hand pump wells.

 When water is located deep below the land surface (more than 100 feet) and access roads are available, we mobilize a drill rig.
 Drilled wells are also lined, capped, and equipped with a hand pump.
 Drilling depth typically range from 100 to 400 feet, depending on the location.

-A rainwater harvesting tank is a system in which one or more tanks store rainwater collected from a roof.
+Rainwater harvesting is a system in which one or more tanks store rainwater collected from a roof.
 It’s a common solution at schools with large buildings and surface area to capture the rain.
-This needs to be flushed and chlorinated to provide safe water for schools.

 Before developing any new water sources in a region, Lifewater first works with communities to rehabilitate existing sources.
 Repairing an existing source is often much more cost effective than constructing a new one, and when done properly and professionally, can serve a community well.
 By fixing water points that have fallen into disrepair, we can help multiply the impact in hard-to-reach communities.